How Long Does it Take for HHC to Kick In?

 If taken in small doses, HHC is said to produce a fairly mild high, somewhat relatable to an Indica high.
 According to anecdotal evidence, HHC can make you feel a bit happy, euphoric, lightheaded, and relaxed.

-Many also note that when taken in higher doses, it can make you feel sedated and quite tired.
+Other users report that when taken in higher doses, HHC can make you feel sedated and quite tired.
 However, as mentioned above, there are some discrepancies here.
-Some people say that HHC produces a sense of euphoria, focus, concentration, and energy.
+Some users say HHC produces a sense of euphoria, focus, concentration, and energy.
+Others say HHC makes them feel a bit tired and sedated.

 How Long Does it Take for HHC to Kick in?

-How long this particular cannabinoid takes to take in depends on a variety of factors, with the consumption method being one of the biggest ones.
-Depending on the consumption method, the high from HHC can kick in within just three to five minutes.
-This is especially the case if we are talking about inhaling THC through vaporizing.
+How long this particular cannabinoid takes to kick in depends on several factors, with the consumption method being one of the major one.
+Depending on how you take HHC, the high can kick in within 3-5 minutes.
+This is true if you inhale HHC through vaporizing.

-It can also take much longer for HHC to kick in, particularly if we’re talking about edibles.
-If this is the case, depending on your size, metabolism, and the potency of the product in question, it can take up to two hours, or in some cases even three hours, for its effects to kick in.
+But it can also take much longer to kick in, particularly if we're talking about edibles.
+In this case, and depending on your size, metabolism, and the potency of the product, HHC can take up to 2-3 hours for its effects to kick in.

 Factors That Affect the Onset of HHC

-As mentioned above, there are a few different factors that affect the onset of HHC.
-The factors listed below will affect how long it takes for HHC to kick in, and how much of a high you feel from it.
+As mentioned above, there are several factors that affect the onset of HHC.
+These typically affect how long it takes for HHC to kick in, and how much of a high you get from it.

 1. Potency and Quantity

-With most cannabinoids, generally speaking, the more potent they are and the more of them you take, the faster they will kick in.
-So, if you take 500 milligrams of HHC, chances are that it’s going to hit you much faster and harder than if you only take 50 milligrams.
-It’s just simple math.
+With most cannabinoids, the potency and dose determines how fast they kick in.
+So, if you take 500 mg of HHC, chances are that it's going to hit you much faster and harder than if you take 50 mg.
+It's just simple logic.
 Just like with other cannabinoids, HHC dosing makes a difference.

 2. Your Size and Weight

 The heavier and larger you are, the longer it will take for the HHC to kick in.
-Moreover, the bigger and heavier you are, the more of it you will have to take to produce a high
+Similarly, you need a larger dose to get high compared to a leaner person.

 3. Your Metabolism

-If we are talking about edibles, your metabolism is going to make a difference.
-The faster your body can metabolize those cannabinoids, the faster the high will kick in, but it will also go away faster too.
+With edibles, your metabolism makes a huge difference.
+The faster your body can metabolize cannabinoids, the faster the high kicks in.
+Similarly, the high also dissipates faster too.

-It is also thought that having some food in your stomach, while making it take longer for the high to kick in, can also help increase absorbency rates, and therefore increase how long the high lasts.
-However, the most important factor is the one below.
+It is also thought that having food in your stomach helps increase absorbency rates, while making it take longer for the high to kick in.
+This increases the duration of the high.

 4. The Method of Consumption

-The most important factor that will determine how long the HHC high lasts, how long it takes for it to kick in, and how strong the high is, is the method of consumption.
-So, let’s move on and take a look at the best ways to take HHC, and how they might affect you.
+This is the most important factor that determines how long HHC's high lasts, the onset time, and the high potency.
+You can take HHC orally (edibles and oils), sublingually (oils and tinctures), or by inhaling (smoking, vaping and dabbing).
+So, let's move on and take a look at the best ways to take HHC, and how they affect you.

 What Are the Best Delivery Methods for HHC?